alemarco96/DECAF/README.md

 - `MSMARCOv1`

-  It allows for parsing passages contained within MS-MARCO version 1.
+  It allows for parsing passages contained within MS-MARCO version 1 dataset.
 There is also support for duplicate removal, by providing an additional textual file.
 Each line must use the `<KEEP ID>:<DUPLICATE 1 ID>,<DUPLICATE 2 ID>,...\n` format, so all documents whose ID appears as a duplicate are discarded.

 - `TRECCARv2`